 Tip 3: Get global HR business partners on board for success

 Maribel realized that they also needed to get HR business partners on board.
 “There were initial concerns about having the bandwidth to execute properly, and if this was the right time to launch.
 So, this survey really gave us an opportunity to figure out how to work well as a global team,” she says.

 They planned around their bandwidth concerns, and their comprehensive implementation plan made a difference.
 Maribel shares, “Most of what we envisioned would happen post-survey has happened as planned.”

 Tip 4: Know that employee satisfaction is not the same as employee engagement

 Journeys has always believed in putting put people first.
-Andrea says, “For 30 years we’ve built a strong culture around putting people first.
+Andrea says, “For 30 years, we’ve built a strong culture around putting people first.
 But we hadn’t done as much as we could to get their input on a global scale.”
-They wanted to move beyond employee satisfaction to fully understanding employee engagement with their feedback strategy.
+They wanted to move beyond employee satisfaction to fully understand employee engagement with their feedback strategy.

 Andrea explains, “In retail, pay and hours are always going to be a thing, and while people might not feel 100% satisfied with them, they could still be highly engaged.
 That was important for us to understand the difference between.”

 Tip 5: Understand the questions you are going to ask